franz1027/EDM-PORTFOLIO/MIDTERM LAB TASK 2/README.md

 3. Where Job Roles or Job Titles pay the best and least in a specific state

    ## data-cleaning task
-   Salary Estimate Column – Remove All the characters after the ( open parentheses)
+- Salary Estimate Column – Remove All the characters after the ( open parentheses)
- Create 2 New Columns (From the Salary Estimate) Min Sal and Max Sal ADD COLUMN – Role Type
+ - Create 2 New Columns (From the Salary Estimate) Min Sal and Max Sal
+ - ADD COLUMN – Role Type
- SPLIT COLUMNS by Delimeter
+ - SPLIT COLUMNS by Delimeter
- Select Location column (SPLIT columns by , Delimeter)
+ - Select Location column (SPLIT columns by , Delimeter)
+## Reshape and Group the tables:
+- Create a duplicate of the raw data Right Click Unclean DS Jobs select duplicate (Queries pane)
+- Rename the duplicate with “Sal By Role Type dup”
+- Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane)
+- Rename the reference with “Sal By Role Size ref
+- Mapping Other Files and include in the current queries
+- Create a reference of the raw data Right Click Unclean DS Jobs
+- choose reference (Queries pane)
+- Rename the reference with “Sal By State ref
+- To view dependencies and References of the QUERIES